BlessonDuraiseelan/Flighfare/README.md

 # Flightfare Prediction App

 This webapp is developed to predict the flightfare prices across the Indian cities.
-Here the user input details like Dep Date, Arrival Date ,Destination, Source,Stoppages and airline which are useful in predicting the prices.
+Here the user inputs details like Departure Date, Arrival Date ,Destination, Source,Stoppages and airline which are useful in predicting the prices.
 The app is built using flask and deployed in the web using Heroku.

 # Dataset and Modelling